stelzinga/MF/Management_Framework.md

 The former is often used for ongoing review within above focus points.
 The latter is often called in for specific topics.
 One recurring use of External Audit is the yearly so called Statutory Audit of the Finances of a Venture (for listed companies).
 External auditors are deemed a Supplier and thus fall within Supplier Management, see above.
 ________________________________________
 ## Management Cycle
-The foundational concepts of the Profile Tree as well as the deliverables within Management (POLC, Business Functions, Tools) help a Manager structuring the various aspects involved in Management.
-The segregation of specific topics transversal to Operations and the Venture as a whole into Business Functions helps focusing on key aspects of the Venture and the objectives of the POLC and the purpose of Tools shape in that process
+The foundational concepts of the Profile Tree as well as the Deliverables within Management (POLC, Business Functions, Tools) help a Manager structure the various aspects involved in Management.
+Each aspect of the Deliverables helps the Manager to understand the fundamental building blocks of Management.

-Each aspect of the POLC, Business Functions and Tools thus help the Manager to understand the fundamental building blocks of Management.
-They aid in making sure key aspects of the Venture are covered, as in the Manager makes sure he thinks about all the concepts that make up the Venture he is  Managing.

 The *practical implementation* of these theoretical concepts is performed through a continuous iterative process, referred to as the *Management Cycle*.
-When the terms "Management" or "Managing" are used, it refers at the same time to the theoretic concepts of POLC, Business Functions and Tools, as well as the practical implementation of it in the Management Cycle.
+When the terms "Management" or "Managing" are used, it refers at the same time to the theoretic concepts of POLC, Business Functions and Tools, as well as the implementation of it through the Management Cycle.

 At this point it is worthwhile providing an illustration of how the Management Cycle applies.
-In this example the production of Financial Statements will be used.
+As an example consider the production of Financial Statements.
 Such statements need to be produced at specific intervals (Planning) either because of some legal obligations under some corporate law (Legal) and/or because of regulations (Compliance).
 These requirements can also change over time which requires regular review of those obligations (Intel).
-There are often requirements as to the auditability of the statements (Audit) as well as the production of the data from the various systems (Operations) into accounting statements (Finance - Accounting) needs to be reviewed by relevant staff with the skills to do so (HR - Skill & Knowledge) and the results needs to be reviewed and certified (Controlling, Finance - Accounting) including by an independent external auditor (Procurement) and there may be deadlines that require people to readjust current priorities (Leading).
+There are often requirements as to the auditability of the statements (Audit) as well as the production of the data from the various systems (Operations) into accounting statements (Finance - Accounting) needs to be reviewed by relevant staff with the skills to do so (HR - Skill & Knowledge) and the results needs to undergo a Review including validation or certification (Controlling, Finance - Accounting) including by an independent external auditor (Procurement) and there may be deadlines that require people to readjust current priorities (Leading).
 The entire structure to do this on a recurring basis needs to be maintained and adapted over time (Organising).
 There is likely a need to frame such entire setup in a Framework and possibly specific Procedures (Tools).
 The total of it should be maintained in an Operational Plan (Planning).
 The list can go on in more details covering more aspects.
 The net result of the above is the audit approved financial statements, which is something that falls within Accounting.

-This simple example shows not only that a Manager needs to mix various aspects of Management in a cycle, but it also shows, the manager needs to have a very broad range of Skills & Knowledge to be able to do his job effectively.
+This simple example shows that a Manager needs to mix various aspects of Management for a given Topic.
+It also shows that this done on a *recurring basis* or a *cycle*, in other words through Routines dedicated to Management!
+Lastly, it shows the Manager needs to have a broad range of Skills & Knowledge to be able to perform Management effectively.

-Depending on the Management Level a Manager may need to perform different Routines as part of the Management Cycle.
-For example, a Manager can assess the Activities and Groups on a recurring or ad-hoe basis, but he may not need to spend any time on redefining the Mission or Values of a Venture.
-Or the four types of Supervisory Processes (Check, Review, Attend, Audit), yield recurring Routines the Manager needs to work on.
+Depending on the Management Level a Manager thus performs various Routines at different frequencies as part of the Management Cycle.
+For example, a Manager can assess the Objectives, Activities and Groups applicable to the Venture on a recurring basis, but he may not need to spend any time, if at all, on redefining the Mission or Values of a Venture.
+Similarly, the four types of Supervisory Processes (Check, Review, Attend, Audit), yield recurring Routines.
 In most cases the Manager meets Staff and Suppliers to Lead and other Stakeholders to Report.
 Because of this, the Management Cycle has no prescribed deliverables.
-However, the following reflect typical actions the Manager may perform in the Management Cycle:
+However, the following reflect typical Routines the Manager may perform in the Management Cycle:
-- Plan
+- Plan (generic Routine for anything related to POLC function "Planning")
-- Organise
+- Organise (generic Routine for anything related to POLC function "Organising")
-- Meet
-- Mail/Chat
+- Lead (generic Routine for anything related to POLC function "Leading")
+- Control (generic Routine for anything related to POLC function "Controlling")
-- Check
+- Check (specific Routine related to Controlling deliverable Supervision)
-- Review
+- Review (specific Routine related to Controlling deliverable Supervision)
-- Attend
+- Attend (specific Routine related to Controlling deliverable Supervision)
-- Report
+- Report (specific Routine related to Controlling deliverable Supervision)
+- Monitor  (specific Routine related to Controlling deliverable Supervision)
+- Meet (specific Routine related to Leading deliverable Interaction)
+- Maintain (generic Routine applicable to all Management Functions and Business Functions).
+- etc

+The notion of the generic Routine "Maintain" reflects the complexity of the something that is to be maintained i.e., to define, initiate, document, organise and regularly review something.
+It can be applied to individual Deliverables e.g., "Maintain SWOT", "Maintain Roles & Responsibilities", "Maintain Management Improvement", etc. It can *also* be applied to a blend of Deliverables that apply to a specifc Topic.
+The above "Maintain Financial Statements" is a good example.
+Similarly, "Meet ..." as in "Meet someone" reflects various Deliverables under Leading, but it can also include aspects of other Deliverables within Management, like for example "Plan", "Review" and "Monitor" of that "someone".

-To conclude, the Management Cycle is the last deliverable of Management.
-It blends the other Management deliverables into an ongoing process or set of processes that yield what is expected from what this entire Framework is about: Management.
+In conclusion, the last Management Deliverable, Management Cycle consists of many Routines performed by a Manager across a blend of one or more Management Deliverables as part of an ongoing process that yields what is expected from this Framework: Management.

 *********************************************